Z31TGE15T/Z31TGE15T/README.md

 - 📬 How to reach me **ncdias2004@gmail.com**

-- ⚡️ Fun fact **My favorite bands are: Paramore, Sonic Youth, Pavement, Radiohead and my bloddy valentine**
+- ⚡️ Fun fact **My favorite bands are: Paramore, Sonic Youth, Pavement, Radiohead and Joy Division**

 ## 🚀 Languages and Tools: